jump-dev/JuMP.jl/doc/index.rst

 avoiding the need to write intermediary files and enabling access to **advanced features** such as :ref:`efficient LP re-solves <probmod>` and :ref:`callbacks for mixed-integer programming <callbacks>`.

+JuMP has recently enabled support for nonlinear programming for functions that can be expressed in closed algebraic form.
+JuMP computes exact sparse second-order derivatives needed by efficient interior-point solvers.

 If you are familiar with Julia you can get started quickly by using the package manager to install JuMP::